MoonMeet/MoonMeet-CrossPlatform/README.md

 ### Description

-- **Moon Meet** is a social media platform including chatting feature.
+- **Moon Meet** is a social media platform including a chatting feature.
 - **Moon Meet** is a platform formed with Mobile Android App.
 - **Moon Meet** is licensed under the GNU GPL License 3.0.
 - **Moon Meet** is an Open Source Project means that anyone can see, change, get the source code and can contribute to make this project more better.